-Jakob Filipoff commissioned the building work of the house and store at Torikatu number 10 in 1862 and ran a successful general store there for decades.
-Mr Filipoff, originally from Impilahti in Karelia and famous for his jolly and good-natured character, didn’t stand haggling over prices and was known to financially support the small Russian orthodox parish in Joensuu.
+Mr Jakob Filipoff commissioned the building work of the elegant house and store at Torikatu number 10 in 1862.
+Mr Filipoff, originally hailing from Impilahti and famous for his jolly and good-natured character, did not stand haggling over prices.
+His generous nature is demonstrated by the fact that he gave regular financial support to the small Russian orthodox parish in Joensuu.

 Times and trade were changing, however.
-After the prohibition was abolished in 1932, the first store to sell alcohol in Joensuu was opened in the house of Mr Filipoff.
-It has been said that on the day of the opening, around 200 people were eagerly queueing outside the store.
+In the 1920s, the house was a popular hardware store complete with a fuel dispenser on the corner outside.
+After the prohibition was abolished in 1932, the first store to sell alcohol in Joensuu opened its doors in the house of Mr Filipoff.
+It has been said that on the day of the opening, around 200 people had eagerly gathered to queue outside the store.

-The last business occupant of the premises was a second-hand shop.
-Later along the years the buildings on the block sadly fell into disrepair and were even occupied by squatters for a brief period of time.
+The last business occupant of the premises was a second-hand store.
+Later along the years the buildings on the block sadly fell into disrepair and were even occupied by local activists in the 2000s for a brief period of time.

 ”We want to be a part of the revival of this neighbourhood, to bring joy and happiness and enjoy it together.”

 Footsteps are clattering against the floorboards again

 Eventually the Joensuu-based real estate business Korttelinkulma came to the rescue of the buildings and saved them from being torn down.
 The renovation of the wooden buildings on the block started in 2016 and four years later the scaffolding has come down and revealed a carefully renovated, beautiful house of Filipof complete with large windows.